VietQuant/codex/docs/prompts.md

   - In the composer, type `/` to open the slash popup and begin typing your prompt name.
   - Use Up/Down to select it.
 Press Enter to submit its contents, or Tab to autocomplete the name.
 - Notes:
+  - When a project prompt and a personal prompt share the same name, the project prompt takes precedence.
   - Files with names that collide with built‑in commands (e.g. `/init`) are ignored and won’t appear.
   - New or changed files are discovered on session start.
 If you add a new prompt while Codex is running, start a new session to pick it up.